shalinikannan27/Smart_Irrigation_AICTE/README.md

-# Week 1 – Smart Irrigation System
+Smart Irrigation System
-This notebook covers the basics of the Smart Irrigation System as part of the Internship.It outlines the initial steps for building a Smart Irrigation System, including a basic introduction and setup.
+This project uses machine learning to predict the need for irrigation based on environmental data.